You want more clients.

 Keep in mind, this is the just the start of a relationship.

 Relationships develop over time as trust is built.

 Because of that, you’ll want an efficient way to keep track of your contacts and interactions.
-Find out more about how to do this in my post, Why You Need to Keep Track of Your Tribe & How to Do It.
+Find out more about how to do this in my post, Why You Need to Keep Track of Your Connections & How to Do It.

 “Build trust, build trust, build trust.
 Then you can worry about the rest.”
 Seth Godin

 So after you reach out the first time, be sure to continue to pay attention to, and nurture, the relationships you have started.